 His ministry began before he was born and was filled with the Holy Spirit from that point onward, evidenced when pregnant Mary came to visit Elisabeth, John’s mother, then six months into her pregnancy.
 “And it came to pass, that, when Elisabeth heard the salutation of Mary, the babe leaped in her womb; and Elisabeth was filled with the Holy Ghost” Luke 1:41.
 Just as Mary’s pregnancy was extraordinary, so was that of Elisabeth.
 “They (Elisabeth and Zacharias) were both righteous before God, walking in all the commandments and ordinances of the Lord blameless.
 And they had no child, because that Elisabeth was barren, and they both were now well stricken in years” Luke 1:6-7.

-One day, Zacharias received a visitation from an angel, while carrying out his priestly duties “But the angel said unto him, Fear not, Zacharias: for thy prayer is heard; and thy wife Elisabeth shall bear thee a son, and thou shalt call his name John.
+Zacharias received a visitation from an angel, while carrying out his priestly duties “But the angel said unto him, Fear not, Zacharias: for thy prayer is heard; and thy wife Elisabeth shall bear thee a son, and thou shalt call his name John.
 And thou shalt have joy and gladness; and many shall rejoice at his birth.
 For he shall be great in the sight of the Lord, and shall drink neither wine nor strong drink; and he shall be filled with the Holy Ghost, even from his mother’s womb.
 And many of the children of Israel shall he turn to the Lord their God” Luke 1:13-16.
 We know nothing of John’s life before he appears on the scene, a little prior to when Jesus began his ministry, but might reflect that God’s choice of parents was not incidental, and had a bearing on his character and ministry.
 Having God fearing parents in Zacharias and Elisabeth no doubt impacted what John’s did.

 John’s ministry was to prepare the way for Jesus, Israel’s Messiah.
 Soon after Jesus began his ministry, John, typical of his character, withdrew away from the limelight.
 So significant was that ministry that ALL four gospels provided a record: “In those days came John the Baptist, preaching in the wilderness of Judaea, And saying, Repent ye: for the kingdom of heaven is at hand” Matthew 3:1-2.
 “As it is written in the prophets, Behold, I send my messenger before thy face, which shall prepare thy way before thee.
 The voice of one crying in the wilderness, Prepare ye the way of the Lord, make his paths straight.
 John did baptize in the wilderness, and preach the baptism of repentance for the remission of sins” Mark 2:2-4.
 “The word of God came unto John the son of Zacharias in the wilderness.
 And he came into all the country about Jordan, preaching the baptism of repentance for the remission of sins” Luke 3:2-3.
 “There was a man sent from God, whose name was John.
 The same came for a witness, to bear witness of the Light, that all men through him might believe.
 He was not that Light, but was sent to bear witness of that Light.”
 John 1:6-8